trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 28.md

     (e) spent (irradiated) fuel elements (cartridges) of nuclear reactors;

     (f) radioactive residues whether or not usable.
-The term ‘isotopes’, for the purposes of this note and of the wording of heading [2844](/headings/2844) and [2845](/headings/2845), refers to:
+The term 'isotopes', for the purposes of this note and of the wording of heading [2844](/headings/2844) and [2845](/headings/2845), refers to:

     -  individual nuclides, excluding, however, those existing in nature in the monoisotopic state,